putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 He sat down on a log to think about his position and how he might improve it.

 He’d been a junior officer on the Death Star, fresh out of the training academy, when the Rebels broke out their terrorist leader right under the nose of the Dark Lord.
-He was was part of a crew sent all the way out to Dantooine to check out reports of a Rebel base.
+He was part of a crew sent all the way out to Dantooine to check out reports of a Rebel base.
 But he remembered talk among the junior officers: Strange orders were coming down.
 “These make no sense!” one officer raged.
 Only after, did they.
 The lieutenant had figured them out, pieced them together to discover a fact that he alone -- the only survivor to see the orders -- knew and dared not utter aloud: *They let them go*.
 It was the only explanation.
 Their escape was too easy.

 The TIE Fighter squadron commander was livid at his orders, at the humiliation of losing fighters and crews to a beat-up Corrilian freighter.
 Imperial Stormtroopers, known for their precision, not allowed to even aim at the fleeing Rebels!
 His only respite was that he did not have to witness it.